The Being: Production

 Kong, a recent college graduate, was given a $4.5 million budget from then-husband Bill Osco to write and direct a film, despite the fact that she had no professional film-making experience.
 She stated that she impressed Osco with storyboards and shot breakdowns.
 Kong wooed Martin Landau by pretending to be an actor interested in his theater workshop, and using the opportunity to give him her script.
 Impressed with her straightforwardness, he accepted the role.
 It would mark producer and occasional actor Osco's departure from his previous sexually explicit films such as the 1974 sexploitation film Flesh Gordon.

+Filming

-Principal photography began in 1980 under the title Easter Sunday.
+Principal photography was originally intended to occur in eastern Oregon, but instead began in 1980 in Boise, Idaho.
+The film was shot under the working title Easter Sunday.
+Some additional post-production filming took place in Utah and Los Angeles.

 Release

 Theatrical release

 During the film's production it was intended that the film would be released on Easter in 1981.
+The film had a premiere in Tucson, Arizona on May 8, 1981, under the alternate title Beauty and the Beast.
+Stars Martin Landau, Dorothy Malone, and Ruth Buzzi made local appearances to promote the film.
+A premiere party was held at the Arizona Inn in Tucson.

-However, the film could not find a distributor for three years, and was finally released on November 18, 1983 under its new title.
-The Being was a commercial failure, performing poorly at the box office.
+The film was later released as The Being on November 18, 1983, under its new title.

 Home media

-The Being was released on DVD on September 13, 2005 by Shriek Studio in widescreen format with no special features.
-Shriek Studio released it again on July 31, 2007 as a part its Mutant Monsters Triple Feature which combined it with The Dark and Creatures from the Abyss.
+The Being was released on DVD on September 13, 2005, by Shriek Studio in widescreen format with no special features.
+Shriek Studio released it again on July 31, 2007, as a part its Mutant Monsters Triple Feature which combined it with The Dark and Creatures from the Abyss.
 It was last released by Code Red as a double feature alongside Cop Killers.

+Reception

+Box office

+The Being was a commercial failure, performing poorly at the box office.